selfcommunity/developers-doc/docs/apireference/v2/course/get_course_joined_users.md

 This endpoint retrieves the list of all joined users to the course identified by `{id}`.

 :::info

-This operation requires the course manager role.
+This operation requires the course manager role if the option `hide_member_count` is active.<br/>
+If the option `hide_member_count` is not active and the course `privacy` is:

+- empty string (draft mode): only managers can see the users that joined the course;
+- `open` and `private`: anyone can see the users that joined the course;
+- `secret`: only invited members can see the users that joined the course.

 :::